zaxour/TurboNanza/README.md

 For RGB and Audio portions, simply fit the PCB over the expansion pins and solder down, then connect the output pins for RGB, Sync and Audio Left/Right to the corresponding pins of your chosen output connector.

-To add S-video, First pull the left leg of R130 as shown in the picture below, and connect to ground.
+To add S-video, First pull the left leg of R130 out of circuit as shown in the picture below, and connect the resistor to ground.
+Leave the Plated Through Hole open.
 ![Step 1](/images/Assembly%20Step%201.jpg?raw=true "Step 1")